AThoennes/Boxes/README.md

-# Boxes
+# Boxes (Assignment 1 from CMPS 1)
-Draws boxes with keyboard characters.
-This program draws 3 types of boxes:
+This program draws the following 3 types of boxes using ASCII symbols:
 1) A rectangle
 2) A convex box
 3) A concave box